Article

 This evolution from static tools to dynamic decision-making systems is why AI agents are such a powerful unlock for enterprise productivity.
 While traditional AI tools stop at output, AI agents continue through to outcome - the shift that enables fundamental business transformation.

-Across industries, organizations are already realizing benefits from deploying AI agents:
+Across industries, organizations are already realizing benefits from deploying AI agents workflow automation solutions and embedding intelligent agents directly into enterprise operations.

-• Retail & eCommerce: Salesforce AI agents help brands analyze shopper behavior in real-time, deliver dynamic product recommendations, and adjust pricing strategies based on demand and inventory.
+• Retail & eCommerce- AI agents help brands analyze shopper behavior in real time, deliver dynamic product recommendations, and adjust pricing strategies based on demand and inventory.

-• Financial Services: AI agents are helping financial institutions streamline client onboarding by automating time-consuming tasks that typically require manual effort.
-Built on Salesforce, these agents can verify identity documents, conduct compliance checks against regulatory databases, and intelligently route cases to the appropriate teams.
-This accelerates the onboarding process - often cutting the time from days to hours - and reduces human error, and ensures a consistent, compliant experience for new clients.
+• Financial Services- AI agents are helping financial institutions streamline client onboarding by automating time-consuming tasks that typically require manual effort.
+These systems can verify identity documents, conduct compliance checks against regulatory databases, and intelligently route cases to the appropriate teams.
+This accelerates the onboarding process—often cutting the time from days to hours—while reducing human error and ensuring a consistent, compliant experience for new clients.

-• Field Service: In industries like utilities and manufacturing, AI agents help dispatch technicians, schedule maintenance, and provide real-time guidance - all by analyzing service history, technician availability, and asset condition.
+• Field Service- In industries like utilities and manufacturing, AI agents help dispatch technicians, schedule maintenance, and provide real-time guidance by analyzing service history, technician availability, and asset condition.

-These aren’t isolated wins—they’re examples of how AI agents embedded in enterprise platforms like Salesforce reshape business as usual.
+These aren’t isolated wins—they’re examples of how enterprise AI agents embedded in operational systems reshape everyday workflows.

 From Experimentation to Operational Value